 to place the insurer or controlling company under curatorship in terms of section 54.

-As from the date on which a business rescue practitioner is appointed, the business rescue practitioner of an insurer may not enter into any new insurance policies, unless the practitioner has been granted prior approval to do so by the Prudential Authority.
+As from the date on which a business rescue practitioner is appointed, the business rescue practitioner of an insurer may not enter into any new insurance policies with policyholders or insurance policies with new policyholders, unless the practitioner has been granted prior approval to do so by the Prudential Authority.

 Part 4